 Though the stark hallways and creaky floors were a reminder of the monks who once lived there, there was nothing severe in the homey touches they had put in our roomy, comfortable rooms.
 We were on the ground floor and had a lovely garden view from our patio.

-Our room had such an exquisite vista that we woke up early to enjoy the misty sunrise over the city, hill of Santa Luzia, and the Lima river.
+Our room had such an exquisite vista that we woke up early, just to enjoy the misty sunrise over the city, hill of Santa Luzia, and the Lima river.

 Highly recommended: Enjoying the fabulous view, the fresh air and the sunshine while eating breakfast on the terrace.
 And don’t miss the freshly-squeezed orange juice!

-- You can find more information about staying in pousadas, including locations and rates, on the Pestana website.
-See the Promotions page and their Store for current deals and discounts.
+Find more information about staying in pousadas, including locations and rates, on the Pestana website.

 We’d like to thank Turismo de Portugal, Porto e Norte for sponsoring our post-conference trip and showing us around.
 All opinions in this post are our own.